-Om Bhatt, Dr Kurt Campbell, Dr Louis Cheung, David Conner, Dr Byron Grote, Dr Han Seung-soo KBE, Gay Huey Evans OBE, Christine Hodgson, Naguib Kheraj, and Jasmine Whitbread are all independent non-executive directors and therefore do not have contracts of employment.
+Om Bhatt, Dr Louis Cheung, David Conner, Dr Byron Grote, Dr Han Seung-soo, KBE, Gay Huey Evans, OBE, Christine Hodgson, Dr Ngozi Okonjo Iweala, Naguib Kheraj, and Jasmine Whitbread are all independent non-executive directors and therefore do not have contracts of employment.

 Andy Halford and Bill Winters each have a contract of employment with a notice period of one year.
 José Viñals has a contract for services.
-His appointment is subject to a six months' notice period by both the Company and José Viñals.
+His appointment is subject to a six months' notice period to be given by either party.
 None of the directors standing for (re)election has any relationship with any other director, member of senior management or substantial or controlling shareholder of the Company.
 The biographical information in respect of each of these directors complies with the disclosure requirements as set out in the Hong Kong Listing Rules.
-As such, there are no other matters that need to be brought to the attention of holders of securities of the Company and no other information to be disclosed pursuant to the requirements of Rule 13.51(2) (h) to (v) of the Hong Kong Listing Rules.
+As such, there are no other matters that need to be brought to the attention of holders of securities of the Company and no other information to be disclosed pursuant to the requirements of Rule 13.51(2)(h) to (v) of the Hong Kong Listing Rules.

-The interests in the ordinary shares of the Company of the directors standing for (re)election as at 14 March 2017, the latest practicable date for determining such information are set out on page 17.
+The interests in the ordinary shares of the Company of the directors standing for (re)election as at 15 March 2018, the latest practicable date for determining such information are set out on page 17.

-As at 1 April 2017 annual fees for independent non-executive directors are £100,000 with additional fees for membership or chairmanship of a Board Committee as follows:
+As at 1 April 2018 the annual fee for independent non-executive directors is £100,000 with additional fees for being a member or chair of a Board Committee as set out below:

-Committee Membership Chairmanship
+Committee Member Chair

 Audit £30,000 £70,000

 Brand, Values and Conduct £30,000 £60,000

 Governance and Nomination £15,000 N/A

 Remuneration £30,000 £60,000

 Board Risk £30,000 £70,000

 Board Financial Crime Risk £30,000 £60,000

-Naguib Kheraj receives additional fees of £75,000 and £40,000 respectively in respect of his duties as the Deputy Chairman and Senior Independent Director of the Company.
-David Conner receives an additional annual fee of £20,000 as a member of the Combined US Operations Risk Committee, which is a Committee of the Court of Standard Chartered Bank.
+Naguib Kheraj receives additional fees of $\mathfrak{L}75,000$ in respect of his duties as the Deputy Chairman.
+Christine Hodgson receives an additional fee of $\mathfrak{L}40,000$ in respect of her duties as Senior Independent Director.
+David Conner receives an additional annual fee of $\mathfrak{L}20,000$ as a member of the Combined US Operations Risk Committee, which is a Committee of the Court of Standard Chartered Bank.

 José Viñals is the Chairman of the Company.
-He receives an annual fee of £1,250,000.
+He receives an annual fee of $\mathfrak{L}1,250,000$ .
 Salary levels for executive directors are reviewed annually by the Remuneration Committee taking account of the latest available market data with increases normally effective from 1 April of the relevant year.
-No increases are being made for 1 April 2017 as shown below.
 The annual salary levels of executive directors are as follows:

-1 April 2016 1 April 2017
+1 April 2017 1 April 2018

 Bill Winters £1,150,000 £1,150,000

-Andy Halford £850,000 £850,000
+Andy Halford £850,000 £890,000

-In addition, the executive directors are eligible to receive discretionary performance-related compensation as described in the Directors' Remuneration Report on pages 93 to 123 of the annual report and accounts.
+In addition, the executive directors are eligible to receive discretionary performance-related compensation as described on pages 83 to 106 of the annual report and accounts.